 Ecological Role of Gray Wolf

 - Gray wolves play a major role to keep the ecosystem healthy.

-- Their major prey are herbivore animals.
+- Their major prey is herbivore animals.
 They keep the population of their prey in control and benefit many plants as well as animal species to flourish.

-- They leave some of the carcasses of their prey, which provide food for other wildlife species (such as grizzly bear) and scavengers.
+- They leave some of the carcasses of their prey, which provide food for other wildlife species (such as grizzly bears) and scavengers.

 - Their thriving in an ecosystem indicates the health of that ecosystem.